 - Click on the block element and go to ‘Block’ tab on the right sidebar.
 Under ‘Advanced’ section, you can add custom CSS classes that will affect only that element in the ‘Additional CSS Class’ text box.
 You need to define the CSS class in your main stylesheet or under ‘Appearance > Customize > Additional CSS’ section.

 WordPress released multiple improvements to the initial Gutenberg editor.
 Now, you can add links to button with nofollow, the table block is responsive showing horizontal bar on mobile devices, you can manage reusable blocks and disable unused blocks and meta boxes on the post editor.
+Version 5.8 also introduced full site editing feature that can change the complete landscape of website building with WordPress as a content management system.
 With all these things, it is a good idea to give it a try if you are still using classic editor.

 Whether Gutenberg WordPress editor improves your productivity or not, its high time to get rid of the dull old editor.
 Though each action needs two clicks now, that’s the way forward.
 On other hand this will end the craze on dedicated page builder plugins and open up options for adding custom blocks as part of the WordPress core.